 Basic Kombucha Brewing Equipment

-This is the bare minimum you need to start brewing right away.
+These are the basic components you’ll need to get started brewing!
 A conservative price to purchase the basic brewing equipment would be about $100.
 Once the initial equipment is purchased, ingredients will run you around $3 per gallon.
 As a Kombucha fan, you will recoup your initial cost VERY quickly.

-Mason Jars – Depending on how much you want to brew, you may either want a gallon jar or several gallon jar.
+Mason Jars – Depending on how much you want to brew, you may either want a gallon jar or larger.
 The bigger the jar, the faster the fermentation process occurs.
 Choose glass made for fermentation and plastic lids.
-Metal lids will add acidity and start to rust from the pH level of your Kombucha.
+Metal lids are a no-go, as they will add acidity and start to rust from the pH level of your Kombucha.
 I’ve found this set of four 1-gallon jars to be the best deal.
 There are a couple other fermented beverages which shy away from metal lids and containers as well.

 Glass Bottles – Once your Kombucha has finished fermenting in the mason jars, you’ll want a set of nice bottles that can withstand pressure while you begin work on your next batch.
 The set I use comes with a bottle brush to clean and a funnel.
 This type of bottle also has an easy capping system, which will save you from having to get additional equipment.
 These are called flip tops or Grolsch-types, if you’re looking for other sources to purchase.